Haneesh19/GUVI_ASSIGNMENTS/Day1/question1.md

 * It uses a single TCP connection  which send multiple streams of data at once so that no one resource blocks any other resources.
 * It uses PUSH frame by server that collects all multiple pages .
 * HTTP2 protocol uses an advanced compression method called HPACK to compressthe file.It compress effectively than HTTP1.1.
+* HTTP2 offers a feature called weighted prioritization.
+Which is that it send the data in multiple stream unlike one after another in HTTP1.1.